 Partial loan sales: The Company follows the guidance in ASC 860, Transfers and Servicing, when accounting for loan participations and other partial loan sales.
 Such guidance requires a participation or other partial loan sale to meet the definition of a "participating interest," as defined in the guidance, in order for sale treatment to be allowed.
 Participations or other partial loan sales which do not meet the definition of a participating interest should remain on the Company's consolidated statement of assets and liabilities and the proceeds recorded as a secured borrowing until the definition is met.
-Management has determined that all participations and other partial loan sale treatment in accounting for such transactions.
+Management has determined that all participations and other partial loan sale transactions entered into by the Company have met the definition of a participating interest.
+Accordingly, the Company uses sale treatment in accounting for such transactions.